renovate-bot/googleapis-_-mcp-toolbox-sdk-go/README.md

 2. **Install the Appropriate SDK:**

-    Choose the package based on your needs (see "[Which Package Should I Use?](#which-package-should-i-use)" above) and install it:
+    Choose the package based on your needs (see "[Which Package Should I Use?](#which-package-should-i-use)" above) Use this command to install the SDK module

     ```bash
     # For the core, framework-agnostic SDK